ROBOTIS-GIT/turtlebot3/turtlebot3/documentation/README_tb3_pizza_en.md

 ```

 ### 3. Additional repositories setup
-In the new Turtlebot3 Pizza model, 「Realsense D435」 is used as defaut camera and 「Sick Tim571」 as default LiDAr sensor.
+In the new TurtleBot3 Pizza model, 「Realsense D435」 is used as defaut camera and 「Sick Tim571」 as default LiDAR sensor.
 Here, we will explain about its setup.

 > **Warning**
 > The following steps are conducted in the NUC.